kyooryoo/the-rust-book/datatypes/README.md

 An empty tuple *()* is in *unit type* with *unit value*.
 Expression returns *unit value* if no value to return.

-## Array
+## Arrays
-Array also has fixed length but only one type for all.
+Array has fixed number of items in the same data type.
 Vector is mutable array and will be introduced later.

+## Struct
+Theare are three types of structs: unit, tuple, and C